Beer Brewing Tips

 To use a CO2 tank, you will need a regulator which reduces the pressure of the tank from about 800 psi to a usable 10 to 30 pounds needed to for force carbonating and dispensing beer.
 Regulators can have either one or two gauges.
 Either type will work for dispensing beer.
 On two gauge models, the first gauge, which is actually the more important of the two, shows dispensing pressure.
 The second gauge, which is not as critical (or useful), shows tank pressure which is a rough estimate of how much gas is left in the tank.
 For the most part though, this gauge will register as full until the very last moment when it moves into the “almost empty” red zone.

 One important consideration for a regular is to make sure you have a check valve installed on it.
 If you were to hook up a regulator/CO2 tank to a keg which had a higher pressure than the dispensing pressure of the regulator, beer from the keg can back up into the regulator and damage it.

 Quick disconnects are the fittings that attach to the liquid and gas posts on the corny keg.
 The black fitting, or liquid fitting connects to the “out” post on the keg.
-The gray or Gas fitting (remember G = Gas) attaches to the “in” post.
+The grey or Gas fitting (remember G = Gas) attaches to the “in” post.
 The in or gas past is easily identified by notching or a star shaped base to differentiate it from the liquid post.

 An important lesson is to not mix up your connections.
 If you force a gas quick disconnect on a liquid post you will more than likely be hacksawing it off later.
 They are not interchangeable!